 The Value of Waste

 Are you ready to face a real life problem in an international team of students of different professions and with experienced professors and experts?
-If YES, don't hesitate to register for the 2020 Summer school!
+If YES, don't hesitate to register for the 2021 Solution Design Summer school!
 If you do hesitate, take a closer look at the programme and at students impressions of previous summer schools.

-Here are just a few photo impressions of the 2019 summer school.
-The complete 2019 photo album can be found here.
+These are just a few photo impressions of the previous summer schools.
+You will find the complete photo albums here.

 Solution Design Summer School

 September 6 - September 17, 2021 @ University of Maribor, Slovenia

 The target group of this summer school are prospective, curious students of all higher education levels and study fields, including engineering, natural sciences, economy, humanistics, fine arts... the more diversity, the better!
 Apply here!